AnthonyDiGirolamo/todotxt-machine/README.md

 `colorscheme-`.
 Then under the `[settings]` section you can say which colorscheme you want to use.

-The format for color definitions is:
+The format for a color definitions is:

     name=foreground,background